Updated on October 16th, 2024 by Felix Martinez

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter, like dividend yield and payout ratio) by clicking on the link below:

-One name that we have not yet reviewed is First National Financial Corporation (FNLIF), a Canadian-based company that operates in the financial services industry.
-Currently, the stock comes attached to a yield of 6.4%, which is more than four times higher than the yield of the S&P 500 Index.
-Coupled with the fact that the company pays out dividends on a monthly basis, it may be a fitting pick for income-oriented investors.
+One name that we have not yet reviewed is First National Financial Corporation (FNLIF), a Canadian-based company in the financial services industry.
+Currently, the stock has a yield of 6.2%, which is more than four times higher than the yield of the S&P 500 Index.
+Given that the company pays out dividends on a monthly basis, it may be a fitting pick for income-oriented investors.

 This article will evaluate the company, its business model, and its distribution to see if First National Financial Corporation could be a good candidate for purchase.